vergiliu/vergiliu.github.io/_drafts/python.md

 - many operations can be overloaded, i.e. \_\_len/add/bool/lt/gt/iter\_\_
 - they always start and end with underscores; example for _getitem_ used for slicing; as an extra, getitem is also used by the for-loop
 - iterable objects: iter and next; end of iteration => `raise StopIteration` we have to take into account space and time considering the fact we can reuse an object or create new objects for iterable
+- using yield (which automatically saves state, generator function) and *iter*